 Planning a trip to Verona and starting to create your bucket list?
-Here is a quick guide to the best things to do in Verona, Italy.
+Here is a travel guide to the best things to do in Verona, Italy.

 Verona in Italy – the city of love, medieval buildings, romantic alleys and delicious food will make you fall in love with its huge historical and artistic heritage.